This page is still under construction.

 Downsides

-• No job security.
+• Less job security.
 Companies can go under.
+(Depends on when the funding rounds were done)

-• No work-life balance.
-Being overworked is common
+• Less work-life balance.
+Being overworked is common.

-• You won’t be compensated as well as you would at a bigger company
+• You won’t be compensated as well as you would at a bigger company.
+You’ll receive more equity which is your bet on the company’s future.

 Benefits